mriscoc/ATTabs/wiki/options.md

 Allow to show drop mark.
 When drag-drop is active.

-OptShowXButtons: TATTabShowClose
+OptShowXButtons: enum
 ======

-Allow to show X icons on tabs.
-Several variants here: show all, none, for active tab, for mouse-over tab.
+How to show X icons on tabs.
+Several variants: show all, don't show, show for active tab, show for mouse-over tab.

 OptShowPlusTab: boolean
 ======

-Allow to show "plus" pseudo-tab on right.
+Allow to show "plus" pseudo-tab.
 It generates event on click.

 OptShowArrowsNear: boolean
 ======

 Show left/right scroll arrows near to each other.
 Usually they are shown in the center of buttons, not near.

-OptShowModifiedText: TATTabString
+OptShowModifiedText: string
 ======

-Str, which is shown with tab caption, for modified tab.
-(Modified: bool field in the TATTabData).
+String to shown before tab caption, for modified tab.
+Modified: bool field in the TATTabData.

 OptShowBorderActiveLow: boolean
 ======

-Allow to show horiz line, below active tab.
+Allow to show horiz line, below active tab (top/bottom OptPosition).
 Usually not needed.

 OptShowEntireColor: boolean
 ======

 Allow to colorize full tab rect, for colored tabs.
-(Color of tab: field in the TATTabData).
+Color of tab: field in the TATTabData.

 OptShowNumberPrefix: TATTabString
 ======

 String with `%d`, which makes numbered prefix for all tabs.
 Eg, `'%d) '` makes prefix with number and bracket.
-If empty, no prefix.
+If empty, no prefix used.

 OptMouseMiddleClickClose: boolean
 ======